Psychrophile: Adaptations

 They must also overcome the stiffening of their lipid cell membrane, as this is important for the survival and functionality of these organisms.
 To accomplish this, psychrophiles adapt lipid membrane structures that have a high content of short, unsaturated fatty acids.
 Compared to longer saturated fatty acids, incorporating this type of fatty acid allows for the lipid cell membrane to have a lower melting point, which increases the fluidity of the membranes.
 In addition, carotenoids are present in the membrane, which help modulate the fluidity of it.

 Antifreeze proteins are also synthesized to keep psychrophiles' internal space liquid, and to protect their DNA when temperatures drop below water's freezing point.
 By doing so, the protein prevents any ice formation or recrystallization process from occurring.

 The enzymes of these organisms have been hypothesized to engage in an activity-stability-flexibility relationship as a method for adapting to the cold; the flexibility of their enzyme structure will increase as a way to compensate for the freezing effect of their environment.

 Certain cryophiles, such as Gram-negative bacteria Vibrio and Aeromonas spp., can transition into a viable but nonculturable (VBNC) state.
 During VBNC, a micro-organism can respire and use substrates for metabolism – however, it cannot replicate.
 An advantage of this state is that it is highly reversible.
 It has been debated whether VBNC is an active survival strategy or if eventually the organism's cells will no longer be able to be revived.
 There is proof however it may be very effective – Gram positive bacteria Actinobacteria have been shown to have lived about 500,000 years in the permafrost conditions of Antarctica, Canada, and Siberia.

 Taxonomic range

 Psychrophiles include bacteria, lichens, snow algae, phytoplankton, fungi, and insects.

 Among the bacteria that can tolerate extreme cold are Arthrobacter sp., Psychrobacter sp. and members of the genera Halomonas, Pseudomonas, Hyphomonas, and Sphingomonas.
+Species of Acinetobacter, Aerococcus, Flavobacterium, Listeria, Pseudomonas, Serratia, and Yersinia are commonly present in animal-derived foods.
 Another example is Chryseobacterium greenlandensis, a psychrophile that was found in 120,000-year-old ice.